Sicodelico Jr.

 Aaron Rodríguez (born June 13, 1976) is a Mexican-American professional wrestler, better known by his ring name Sicodelico Jr. Rodríguez is the son of Sicodelico and the nephew of Mil Máscaras and Dos Caras, and the cousin of Alberto Del Rio (Dos Caras Jr.).

 Professional wrestling career

 Early career

-Rodríguez was born on June 13, 1976, son of Pablo Rodríguez better known as luchador Sicodelico.
-With most of the Rodríguez family involved in Lucha Libre, it was no surprise that Sicodelico Jr. decided to follow in his father's footsteps.
+Rodríguez was born on June 13, 1976, son of Pablo Rodríguez better known as professional wrestler Sicodelico.
+With most of the Rodríguez family involved in professional wrestling, it was no surprise that Sicodelico Jr. decided to follow in his father's footsteps.

 Asistencia Asesoría y Administración (1998–2001)

 After being trained by his uncle Dos Caras, Sicodelico Jr. made his debut in January 1998, initially working on the Mexican Independent circuit.
 In mid-1998 he was signed by Asistencia Asesoría y Administración and joined a group of wrestlers called Los Junior Atómicos, that already included La Parka Jr., Perro Aguayo Jr. and Máscara Sagrada Jr. Sicodelico Jr. only stayed with AAA for a year as he was replaced in the group by Blue Demon Jr.